ridwanabdillahi/rfcs/text/0000-rustflags.md

 ## Build scripts

-The new `--rustflag=<RUSTFLAG>` feature will not be passed to build scripts that are being compiled and run on the host.
+The new `--rustflag=<RUSTFLAG>` feature will not be passed to the invocation of rustc for build scripts that are being compiled and run on the host.
 This currently out of scope for this RFC since rustc flags are treated differently for build scripts depending on cargo configuration settings as well as the target specified.

 ## Integration with existing RUSTFLAGS